kaz-baig/openlocate-android/README.md

 6. `ad_id` - Advertising identifier
 7. `ad_opt_out` - Limited ad tracking enabled flag

-### Use user location to query 3rd party Places APIs
+### Using user's location to query 3rd party Places APIs

-To use user location, obtain the location by calling `getCurrentLocation` method on OpenLocate.
+To use user's current location, obtain the location by calling `getCurrentLocation` method on OpenLocate.
 Get the instance by calling `getInstance`.
 Use the fields collected by SDK to send to 3rd party APIs.

 #### For example, to obtain user location: